10 years ago, I was feeling emotionally exhausted.

 This is the power of a good holiday.

-If you’ve ever skipped a holiday or used your holidays to catch up on work, you know at some level that this is bad idea.
+If you’ve ever skipped a holiday or used your holidays to catch up on work, you know at some level this is bad for your soul.

 Research shows people who skip holidays are more likely to: